 Rune in Karakuridouji Ultimo is one to Yamato, the main character.
 Hell, he even has this huge framed painting of Yamato in his room.
 These feelings later give him a reason to go over The Dark Side, and do very terrible things to Yamato.

 Evangeline was one of these to Negi's father.
-She followed him around in a shapeshifted/illusory form of herself as an adult but he knew she had the body of a little girl and said he didn't like brats.
+She followed him around in a shapeshifted/illusory form of herself as an adult but he knew she had the body of a little girl and said he didn't like brats, plus he was already Happily Married.
 Then he trapped her in a magical barrier to keep her from following him around everywhere.
-Before anyone asks, she looked no older then than she does now.
+Before anyone asks, she looked no older than than she does now.

 Tomoe from Mai-Otome, who had a crush on then-Coral Otome Shizuru, and once snuck on campus to get a glimpse of her.
 By the time Tomoe's old enough to enter Garderobe herself, it soon becomes apparent that those tendencies have not diminished with age.